-When you use a quill nib in our pens, such as a crowquill or Hawk quill, the ink must travel down the center tube.
-Air flowing back into your reservoir must flow past the ink in the other direction.
+Have you ever wondered how to expand the flow of ink through quill nibs?
+When you use a quill nib in an Ackerman pen, such as a Crowquill or Hawk quill, the ink must travel down the center tube.
+Air flowing back into the reservoir must flow past the ink in the other direction.
 All of this occurs in the constricted quill tube, and when it works correctly, the ink emerges at the narrow air hole near the tip of the nib.

 That's asking a lot from your pen.
 To compensate for the constricted flow channel, we recommend two things that can improve the quality of your ink flow:

 - Use the Pump Pen instead of the Fountain Pen

 - Expand the air hole in quill nibs

 Using the Pump Pen instead of the Fountain Pen

 We recommend that you use a pump pen when drawing with quill nibs.
 This lets you press the pump and force more ink through the nib.

 You can still use our Crowquill Fountain Pen, which doesn't provide the pump, for thinner inks.
 In this case, you can rely on gravity flow to be sufficient.